rborkoto/hitachi-guides/flutter/readme.md

 ---

-## Step 2: Add Datadog Flutter SDK - Example below (cross check code block with documentation link for any new flags/updates)
+## Step 2: Add Datadog Flutter SDK

 Install the Datadog Flutter plugin using this command: